Bolingbrook’s (Abandoned) Railroad

 As a little kid, I had the fortune of growing up miles away from the BNSF Railway Metra Line, the “Racetrack” as railfans call it for its extremely busy mainline, consisting of Metra, Amtrak and Freight Trains.
 On top of that, the Chillicothe Subdivision passing through neighboring Lemont often meant one could hear train whistles in Bolingbrook, even if the village didn't have service itself.

 Or so I thought.
 Shortly after moving, I discovered Bolingbrook, did, in fact have a spur from the BNSF.
-It was built in the 70’s along with the industrial park south of I-55.
+It was built in the late 1960’s along with the industrial park south of I-55.

 |USGS topo Map|

 |Interesting tidbit here...one can see the proposed Lake-Will Freeway on this map that eventually became I-355.|